 Peninsula Clean Energy is developing energy programs to reduce greenhouse gas emission from transportation and buildings.
 Incentives are offered for used electric vehicles to reduce the costs of these vehicles for residents and to increase the number of electric vehicle charging stations.
-Peninsula Clean Energy has also approved and funded grants for community pilot programs to advance Peninsula Clean Energy's mission to reduce greenhouse gas emissions, support Peninsula Clean Energy's workforce policy and serve a high number of Peninsula Clean Energy customers.
+Peninsula Clean Energy has also approved and funded grants for community pilot programs to advance Peninsula Clean Energy's mission to reduce greenhouse gas emissions, support Peninsula Clean Energy customers.